Jay Rockefeller: Overview

 In April 1992, he was the Democratic Party's finance chairman and considered running for the presidency, but pulled out after consulting with friends and advisers.
 He went on to strongly endorse Bill Clinton as the Democratic nominee.
+During the general election campaign he accused Clinton's opponent, U.S. President George H.W.
+Bush, of playing "the politics of fear, division and greed".

 He chaired the prominent Senate Intelligence Committee (retiring in January 2009), from which he commented frequently on the war in Iraq.

 In 1993, Rockefeller became the principal Senate supporter, with Ted Kennedy, behind Bill and Hillary Clinton's sweeping health care reform package, liaising closely with the First Lady, opening up his mansion next to Rock Creek Park for its first strategy meeting.
 The reform was subsequently defeated by an alliance between the Business Roundtable and a small-business coalition.

 In 2002, Rockefeller made an official visit to several Middle Eastern countries, during which he discussed his personal views regarding United States military intentions with the leaders of those countries.
 In October of that year, Rockefeller strongly expressed his concern for Saddam Hussein's alleged weapons of mass destruction program while addressing the U.S. Senate:

 There has been some debate over how "imminent" a threat Iraq poses.
 I do believe that Iraq poses an imminent threat, but I also believe that after September 11, that question is increasingly outdated.
 It is in the nature of these weapons, and the way they are targeted against civilian populations, that documented capability and demonstrated intent may be the only warning we get.
 To insist on further evidence could put some of our fellow Americans at risk.
 Can we afford to take that chance?
 We cannot!